How to Make Healthy Chia Pudding Recipe With Yogurt

 Chia seeds are tiny nutritional powerhouses.

-Chia seeds have an outstanding nutritional profile, making this simple pudding a very nutritious option.
+Chia seeds have an outstanding nutritional profile, making this simple pudding nutritious.

-Fiber content: Just 2 tablespoons of chia seeds provide around 10 grams of fiber—nearly 40% of the daily recommended consumption.
+Fiber content: Just two tablespoons of chia seeds provide around 10 grams of fiber—nearly 40% of the daily recommended consumption.
 This fiber keeps you full for longer and promotes intestinal health.

 Omega-3 fatty acids: Chia seeds have more omega-3s than salmon per gram.
-These important fatty acids promote heart and brain function.
+These essential fatty acids promote heart and brain function.

 Complete protein: Unlike many plant foods, chia includes all nine essential amino acids, making it a complete protein source at around 4 grams per 2-tablespoon dose.